-For those of you seeking even greater management education directly after your technical Master’s at Cranfield, we can now offer a 50% discount on our full-time MBA, delivered by the world renowned Cranfield School of Management, making this a highly attractive and powerful combination of specialist technology and management training from a world leading institution.
+For those of you seeking even greater management education directly after your technical master’s at Cranfield, we can now offer a 50% discount on our full-time MBA, delivered by the globally renowned Cranfield School of Management, making this a highly attractive and powerful combination of specialist technology and management training from a world-leading institution.

-Our Management School also offers the MSc in Corporate Sustainability for those who aspire to embed sustainability into their management career across a range of private, public and not-for-profit organisations, sectors and roles.
+Our School of Management also offers an MSc in Corporate Sustainability for those who aspire to embed sustainability into their management career across a range of private, public and not-for-profit organisations, sectors and roles.

 1 - Projects with industry

 Group and individual projects are supported by external companies and organisations such as Yorkshire Water, Scottish Water, WaterAid, Natural England and the Environment Agency.

 2 - Innovative teaching

 Taught by internationally-leading academics as well as industry practitioners, you will benefit from our innovative teaching practices, including 'flipped classrooms' (a type of blended learning) and student-led exercises.

 Built around an integrated skills programme that provides you with comprehensive training in project management, commercial (or business) awareness, and effective communication.